For the Visitor to Star Valley, an Overview of Fishing Opportunities

 For the stream fisherperson, just drive North from Afton and watch for signs along the highway indicating directions to public access areas on Salt River.
 This river has something for everyone—slow, meandering channels are more common in the upper valley*1, and swift riffle water with lots of overhanging willows is the norm from the Narrows*2 to Etna.
 There are nice vistas wherever one goes.
 Fishing from drift boats and other watercraft has become very popular.
 Just floating for the fun of it in inner-tubes and other floatables attracts entire family reunions, particularly in the Narrows where distances are shorter between access points.
 If you want solitude, weekends in the Narrows may not be your suit.

 About the author: Paul Stauffer is an over 70-year resident of Star Valley, and an avid fisherman.
-He has also authored the books: "A History of Fishing in Star Valley, Wyoming", available soon, around May of 2019, at local book stores; and "Pharmacists and Pharmacies of Star Valley 1891-2015", available soon through the Star Valley Historical Society web site.
+He has authored the books: "A History of Fishing in Star Valley, Wyoming", available at Hastings and Dog Eared Books in Afton, as well as Pioneer Anglers in Alpine; and "Pharmacists and Pharmacies of Star Valley 1891-2015", available soon through the Star Valley Historical Society web site.
 We at SVWY are pleased to have Paul agree to write articles for us.
 Visit us again and look for more on the way.

 *1 Long-time residents use the terms "Upper Valley" and "Lower Valley" to describe the two halves of the valley.
 These terms are not geographical (North & South), rather they are used by altitude or elevation (higher and lower).
 In Star Valley, the highest points are in the Southern end (6400 feet+), and the lowest points are in the Northern end (5600 feet+).
 Therefor, the "Lower Valley" is up North, and the "Upper Valley" is down South.